Safeguarding statement for parents

 To buy the Pantosaurus picture book or download the Pantosaurus song click here: Pantosaurus and the Power of PANTS! | NSPCC Shop

 - Main parent guide: Click here

 - Guide for parents with a learning disability: Click here

 - Guide for parents of children with Autism: Click here

 The NSPCC have launched a PANTS song and animation.
 With a singing dinosaur video and fun activity pack to help children learn the key messages without using any scary words.

-If you have a concern about a child please contact Mrs Nicola Wilde (Acting Head) and Mrs Rebecca Field (Safeguarding Governor) via the School Office on 01844 237710 or alternatively if out of school hours, weekends or holidays, click on the button below.
+If you have a concern about a child please contact Mrs Louise White (Headteacher) and Mrs Rebecca Field (Safeguarding Governor) via the School Office on 01844 237710 or alternatively if out of school hours, weekends or holidays, click on the button below.

 Safeguarding is everyone’s responsibility and you too, can help with this.